nlp-tlp/15926-4-RDL-CITS3200/README.md

 ISO15926vis is an interactive graph visualisation for the equipment Reference Data Library (RDL) described in the [ISO 15926-4 Standard](https://15926.org/).

-This project assists in navigating the hierarchical relationships of classes defined by the RDL, supplementing data on the [current RDL browser](https://data.15926.org/rdl/) on which the hierarchy can be difficult to interpret.
+This project assists in navigating the hierarchical relationships of classes defined by the RDL, accessible through the [current RDL browser](https://data.15926.org/rdl/) on which the hierarchy can be difficult to interpret.

 🚧 This project is currently in the early stages of development and many things are subject to change. 🚧

 ## Getting started

-These instructions will install dependencies get a copy of the project up and running on your local machine.
+These instructions will [install dependencies](#installing-dependencies) get a copy of the project [up and running](#running-the-project) on your local machine.
 This is also needed for testing and deployment.
-For self-hosting see the [deployment section](#deployment).

 ### Installing dependencies

-Dependencies must first be installed before running the client / server / CLI.
+This project consists of a Vue client, Flask server, and command-line interface.
+Dependencies must first be installed before running any of these.

 #### Git clone